On Chow groups of toric schemes over a DVR: Chow groups of toric schemes

 Then $\X_{s,i}$ is a closed subset of $\X_s$ and $\X_s$ admits the filtration

 Then, by \cite[Proposition 1.8]{fulint}, for every $i$, we have an exact sequence

 The claim then follows by induction on $i$.
-Indeed, the claim for the generators of the term in the left hand side of \eqref{eq:induction} follows by induction, and for the term on the right hand side, note that this is a disjoint union of toric varieties, and for toric varieties this is a classical result.
+Indeed, the claim for the generators of the term in the left hand side of \eqref{eq:induction} follows by induction, and for the term on the right hand side, note that this is a disjoint union of toric varieties, for which the claim on the generators follows again from \cite[Proposition 2.1 (a)]{FS}.

 \end{proof}

 \begin{exa} Consider the case $k = n+1$.
 Then $\CH_{n+1}(\X_s/ \kappa) = 0$ and by Equation \eqref{eq:loc-toric} we have